profork/Batocera-Custom-Arm-Builds/README.md

 * Added Raspberry Pi5 with Flatpak and Visual Pinball enabled.

 * Added RK3588 Devices with Flatpak enabled.
 Orange Pi 5 variants, Rock board Variants, Gameforce Ace, and more boards.
+Use Rocknix for PS2 (Aethersx2) and better gpu performance via libmail drivers (Rocknix can toggle between panfrost and libmali--even portmaster games work better.)

 * Added RPI3 v42 butterfly with F1 menu, Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)
     * -Should help increase compatibility for some portmaster games and flatpak apps.
 Don't expect youtube beyond 480p though.
 Still slow performance.